 First and foremost, Kings Island is about fun.
 Fun for everyone.
-Here you'll find everything you need to know about navigating and enjoying the park and all of its experiences for those with disabililities.
-And if you can't find the answers here, feel free to download our Guest Assistance Guide or stop by any of our Guest Services areas at the front gate or throughout the park.
+Here you'll find everything you need to know about navigating and enjoying the park and all of its experiences for those with disabilities.
+And if you can't find the answers here, feel free to download our Guest Assistance Guide or stop by Guest Services at the Front Gate or Guest Services in Soak City.

 Boarding Pass Program